Need some new keys?

-Okay then, what are some of the less desirable aspects of MIDI controllers?
+What are some of the less desirable aspects of MIDI controllers?

-- MIDI controllers simply don’t have good key feel – although you can get semi-weighted ones that are a bit better these days.
+- MIDI controllers simply don’t have good key feel, although you can get semi-weighted ones that are a bit better these days.

 - You’ll need some specific accessories and software to get your MIDI controller integrated with your computer.